desiby/stelligent-u/07-load-balancing/README.md

 ##### Question: SSL Policy

 _What is the trade off of going with a more secure SSL policy?_

+>*Application Load Balancers do not support SSL renegotiation for client or target connections*

 ##### Question: Certificate Management